lainio/err2/README.md

 notExist := try.Is(r2.err, plugin.ErrNotExist)

 // real errors are cought and the returned boolean tells if value
-// dosen't exist returnend as `plugin.ErrNotExist`
+// dosen't exist returned as `plugin.ErrNotExist`
 ```

-For more information see the examples of both functions.
+For more information see the examples in the documentation of both functions.

 ## Backwards Compatibility Promise for the API